-This guidance document takes into account the discussions within meetings of the informal Technical Working Group on the Monitoring and Reporting Regulation under the WGIII of the Climate Change Committee (CCC), as well as written comments received from stakeholders and experts from Member States.
-This guidance document was unanimously endorsed by the representatives of the Member States of the Climate Change Committee by written procedure ending on 28th of September 2012.
+This guidance document takes into account the discussions within meetings of the informal Technical Working Group on MRVA (Monitoring, Reporting, Verification and Accreditation) under the WG III of the Climate Change Committee (CCC), as well as written comments received from stakeholders and experts from Member States.
+This guidance document was unanimously endorsed by the representatives of the Member States of the Climate Change Committee by written procedure ending on 28th of September 2021.